yfuruyama/iOSRuntimePreview/README.md

 How to use
 ------------
-1. Run your iOS app from Xcode on either the iOS simulator or the iOS device.
+1. Run your iOS app from Xcode by either the iOS simulator or the iOS device.

     ![img1](https://raw.github.com/addsict/iOSRuntimePreview/master/img/img1.png)

-1. Pause program execution by clicking a pause button at debug area or keyboard shortcut `^⌘Y`.
+1. Pause execution of running app by clicking a pause button at debug area or keyboard shortcut `^⌘Y`.

     ![img2](https://raw.github.com/addsict/iOSRuntimePreview/master/img/img2.png)